Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 Other tourist destinations are considering similar bans to protect their reefs, says Downs.
 The Caribbean island of Bonnaire has already begun to follow suit.

-Beverly Hills dermatologist Lisa Chipps is worried Hawaii's ban is premature and will confuse consumers who have been told to use sunscreen daily.
+Beverly Hills dermatologist Lisa Chipps is worried that Hawaii's ban is premature and will confuse consumers who have been told to use sunscreen daily.

 Loading...